prabveer/flashcardsFinished/README.md

-# Web Development Project 2 - Flashcards
+# Web Development Project 3 - Flashcards

 Submitted by: Prabveer Pannu

-This web app: a set of flashcards that as questions to the user to check thier knowledge about state's capitals
+This web app: A set of flashcards that can be used to study, also can be used to quiz the user

-Time spent: 7 hours spent in total
+Time spent: 6 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [✓] **The title of the card set and some information about it, such as a short description and the total number of cards are displayed**
-- [✓] **A single card at a time is displayed, only showing one of the components of the information pair**
+- [✓] **The user can enter their guess in a box before seeing the flipside of the card**
-- [✓] **A list of card pairs is created**
+- [✓] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [✓] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [✓] **Clicking on the card shows the corresponding component of the information pair**
+- [✓] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
-- [✓] **Clicking the next button displays a random new card**

 The following **optional** features are implemented:

-- [ ] Cards contains images in addition to or in place of text
-- [✓] Cards have different visual styles such as color based on their category green = easy yellow = medium red = hard
-  - [✓] *visual style implemented*
+- [X] A shuffle button is used to randomize the order of the cards
+- [✓] A user's answer may be counted as correct even when it is slightly different from the target answer - it allows the user to be correct as long as they spelled it correctly, its not cap sensitive.
+- [✓] A counter displays the user's current and longest streak of correct responses
+- [X] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

 The following **additional** features are implemented: